 Just because a particular diet or lifestyle works for one person it doesn’t mean that it will work for everyone else.
 Various factors influence our health and disease outcomes including age, gender, BMI, comorbidities, genes, environmental factors such as air and water quality, sleep patterns, stress, and so on.

-More importantly, some diets like the Keto diet may be great for patients with epilepsy but can be dangerous for those with diabetes or hypertension.
+More importantly, some diets like the Keto and Paleo diets, may be great for certain conditions.
+For instance, the Keto diet can benefit patients with epilepsy but may be dangerous for those with diabetes or hypertension.

 7. It Should Be Defined By Balance And Moderation